-Thank you to those involved in preparing these updates, your efforts are appreciated.
-If you wish, you can read these updates as a PDF.
+Thanks to those involved in the creation of these updates, your efforts are appreciated.
+If you prefer, you can read this as a PDF.

 Join Amnesty International, get involved with our local AI Group and play your part in helping to promote and defend vital human rights across the world.